bitnami/charts/bitnami/airflow/README.md

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading

+### To 23.0.0

+This major release adds support for Airflow 3 versions.
+Additionally, previous Airflow 2 images can be deployed by setting the new `image.majorVersion=2` option and updating the rest of the image related parameters accordingly.

 ### To 22.4.0